ruchamahabal/SmartYields/README.md

 # SmartYields :seedling:
-A Crop Recommendation and Crop Disease Detection Web App using Machine Learning
+A Crop Recommendation and Crop Disease Detection Web App using Machine Learning, Big data Analysis

 ## Models Used: